MicrosoftDocs/powerbi-docs/articles/powerbi-admin-office-365-dedicated-known-issues.md

 ﻿<properties
-   pageTitle="Support for Office 365 dedicated customers - known issues"
+   pageTitle="Office 365 dedicated - known issues"
-   description="Support for Office 365 dedicated customers - known issues"
+   description="Support for Office 365 dedicated customers - known issues.
+This topics describes issues specific to an Office 365 Dedicated customer.
+This includes limitations to the group feature as well as the iPhone app with vanity domains." services="powerbi" documentationCenter="" authors="guyinacube"
-   services="powerbi"
-   documentationCenter=""
-   authors="guyinacube"